 Step by step guide

-This session starts with shoulder opening after first lying back over a support for Supta Baddha Konasana.
+This session starts with shoulder opening after first lying back over support for Supta Baddha Konasana.
 From Tadasana with feet apart, take the arms to Baddhanguliyasana, Garudasana, Namaskar and Gomukhasana.

-Then step close to wall and place the hands in different positions from half Uttanasana: palms straight, fingers pointing out and fingers pointing down.
+Then step close to the wall and place the hands in different positions from half Uttanasana: palms straight, fingers pointing out and fingers pointing down.

-Then stand side on to the wall and place your Right hand to the wall, shoulder close to the wall, and turn half way.
+Then stand side on to the wall and place your Right hand to the wall, shoulder close to the wall, and turn halfway.
 Feel the shoulder opening and rotation.
 Change sides.

 Dog Pose (Adho Mukha Svanasana with hands onto blocks placed perpendicularly to the wall.

-Two standing poses, emphasising the shoulder work: Parsvottanasana with back foot to the wall and hands on blocks, concave spine.
+Two standing poses, emphasising the shoulder work: Parsvottanasana with the back foot to the wall and the hands on blocks, concave spine.
 Turn the hands forward out, and then back and observe the change in the shoulders and upper back.

 Prasarita Padottanasana, with two blocks and repeating the same hand variations here.

-Sit in Virasana, using a support as needed.
+Sit in Virasana, using support as needed.
 Bring the hands to Parvatasana and then go to Dandasana to release the legs.

 Now for a few abdominal strengthening Asana: Ubhaya Padangusthasana with or without a belt; Paripurna and Ardha Navasana (the boat poses) and then lying on your back a few variations of Urdhva Prasarita Padasana, with the legs at 90 degrees.